Benefits of Tax-Exempt Status under IRC Section 501(c)(3)

 - tax-exempt status refers to state and federal tax exemption under tax regulations.

-Many nonprofits are organized as both a nonprofit corporation and a tax-exempt entity.
+Many organizations are organized as both a nonprofit corporation and a tax-exempt entity.

 A nonprofit organization, whether incorporated or not, can decide whether or not it wants to apply for tax-exempt status from the IRS and the state.